ArielHorwitz/spongecrab/README.md

 ```
-Spongecrab - A powerful argument parser for bash.
+Spongecrab - bringing powerful argument parsing to bash scripts

-Use --generate to generate boilerplate code for a script.
+See '--example' and '--generate' for reference.

 Usage: spongecrab [OPTIONS] [-- <INPUT>...]